pdav5883/bracket-revival/README.md

 	- Prev-prev: pick = result
 	- points MULT
 ## Questions/Misc Thoughts
+- index.json will contain all years, cids, and player names.
+This may not scale well, but get to that problem if it becomes one.
+For now it's simpler to pass all this data at once rather than create a new endpoit just to grab names whenever a new cid is selected in bracket dropdown.
 - How much data does the backend send back for get_bracket?
 	- Backend will look at three sources to determine how much data to send.
 	- 1. completed_rounds in competition.json.
 If completed_rounds = 1, then it will show all available results and picks for round 0.